-“Each night, I would sit down at the computer and search for a job that didn't exist.
-It was exhausting and soul destroying.”
+“Each night, I'd sit down at the computer and search for a job that didn't exist.
+It was soul destroying.”

 What work were you doing previously?

 I worked as a strategic communications adviser to directors and senior managers in the financial services industry.

 Now, I'm Founder and Director of Build Your Brand Story – my own brand storytelling business.